chloe0x0/dryad/README.md

 # Dryad 🌴
-A fast spell-checker anf fuzzy string searcher in Rust
+A fast spell-checker and fuzzy string searcher in Rust

 ## How does it work?
 BK-Trees